ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 22.12.2024: OCS line list: .trans files have been updated by removing duplicates
 - 15.12.2024: 14N15N16O TYM line list has been updated.
 The initial line list was incorrect.
 - 15.12.2024: 58NiH partition function was too small and was updated to a correct one
 - 15.12.2024: ScO line list A-X is added from Bernath and Co